Draconizations/LnzLive/GUIDE.md

 ## Backups

-Some tools like `Color Swap` and `Copy L to R` can be destructive!
+Destructive tools like `Color Swap` and `Copy L to R` will trigger an automatic backup.
 The visual editing tools like move and scale ballz are especially hard to reverse without backups, as these take effect immediately.
 LnzLive takes a backup of your file before applying these tools, and saves it as `{filename}_backup.lnz`.
 The backup will overwrite any existing backup file.

-> *Improved save states or file versioning is a **planned feature**.*
+> Note: *Improved save states or file versioning is a **planned feature**.*

 ## Textures and Palettes